network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 adding more TCP connections to the pool of load-generating connections.
 If new connections don't result in an increase in goodput, full link utilization has been reached.
-At this point, adding more connections will allow to achieve full buffer occupancy.
+At this point, adding more connections will reveal the extent to which the network is willing to buffer excess packets, with a resulting increase in round-trip delay (decrease in responsiveness).
-Responsiveness will decrease from now on, until the buffers are entirely full and stability is reached.
+When the bottleneck queue signals the sender(s) to slow down (either via packet drop or via ECN marking) then the round-trip delay will stabilize.

 ### Avoiding Test Hardware Bottlenecks

-The Responsiveness Test could be run from various devices that are either consumer devices or internet infrastructure such as routers.
-Many routers are cost-sensitive embedded devices optimised for switching packets rather than terminating TLS connections at line rate.
+The Responsiveness Test could be run from various devices that are either consumer devices or Internet infrastructure such as routers.
+Many home routers are cost-sensitive embedded devices optimised for switching packets rather than terminating TLS connections at line rate.
 As a result, they may not have sufficient processing power or memory bandwidth to saturate a bottleneck link in order to be a useful test client for the responsiveness test.

 In order to measure responsiveness from these devices, the test can be conducted without TLS over plain HTTP.
-Whenever possible, it is preferred to test using TLS to resemble typical internet traffic to the maximum extent.
+Whenever possible, it is preferred to test using TLS to resemble typical Internet traffic to the maximum extent.

 ## Test parameters